stajakaiye/DB2-Database/README.md

 ### Prerequisites
 Before running the playbook ensure below

-Java dump placed on placed on DB2 server
+Java dump should placed on DB2 server

 This playbook prompt for below variable